Wannabook/eslint-config/README.md

 ```
 {
-  "extends": "eslint-config-wannabook"
+  "extends": "wannabook"
 }
 ```

 Make sure ESLint is turned on in your IDE.

-You can add your custom rules below, like this:
+You can override wannabook's rules and add yours below, like this:

 ```
 {